If new farm laws repealed, no govt will have courage to bring them again in 10-15 years: Niti member | Headlines

 The 11 rounds of talks between the government and farmer unions have failed to yield any concrete results although the government has offered a proposal to keep the laws under suspension for 1-1.5 years.

-Chand, while addressing a media briefing, said agriculture issues have now become ''very complex'' and as far as need for reform is concern, he thinks everybody is convinced.
+Chand, while addressing a media briefing, said agriculture issues have now become ''very complex'' and as far as need for reforms is concerned, he thinks everybody is convinced.

 ''I somehow feel that now, it has become a sort of clash of egos.
 We need to somehow leave this ego issue and look at larger interest of the sector.